sigasi/sigasi_insights/content/manual/views.md

 The **Block Diagram View** displays a graphical (block diagram) view of all architectures, modules and their instantiations in your current VHDL or SystemVerilog editor.
+VHDL processes are also shown in the block diagram.

 This viewer **automatically updates** when you **save** your code and gives a convenient way to visually inspect and navigate your code, even